lonesomegeek/LSG.GenericCrud/README.md

 - Using Visual Studio Code (or command line): [Tutorial](docs/1_TutorialAcocuntCrudVisualStudioCode.md)
 - Using Visual Studio (2017 update 9+ - v15.9+): [Tutorial](docs/1_TutorialAcocuntCrudVisualStudio.md)

-Before diving into more complex scenarios (and if you want to understand the underlying architecture), you should take a rapid view at [this explaniation of the new architecture in v3.*](./docs/ReleaseNotes-v3.0.md).
+Want to have a look to *more samples*, take a look at [these samples](LSG.GenericCrud.Samples/README.md)

-> Want to have a look to *more samples*, take a look at [these samples](LSG.GenericCrud.Samples/README.md)
+> Before diving into more complex scenarios (and if you want to understand the underlying architecture), you should take a rapid view at [this explanation of the new architecture in v3.*](./docs/ReleaseNotes-v3.0.md).

 # Introduction
 This library is used to provide simplified RESTful [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) apis with a multilayer architecture: